Ōtsu incident: Attack

 The assassination attempt occurred on while Nicholas was returning to Kyoto after a day trip to Lake Biwa in Ōtsu, Shiga Prefecture.
 He was attacked by Tsuda Sanzō (1855–1891), one of his escorting policemen, who swung at the Tsarevich's face with a sabre.
-The quick action of Nicholas's cousin, Prince George of Greece and Denmark, who parried the second blow with his cane, saved his life.
+The quick action of Nicholas' cousin, Prince George of Greece and Denmark, who parried the second blow with his cane, saved his life.
+Tsuda then attempted to flee, but two rickshaw drivers in Nicholas's entourage chased him down and pulled him to the ground.
+Nicholas was left with a 9 cm scar on the right side of his forehead.
+His wound was not life-threatening but caused excruciating headaches for the rest of his life.